Myp3a/Tasya-core/README.md

 ```
 Generates a voice response based on text input.
 Input should be a `multipart/form-data`!
 ### Required parameters
-At least one is required.
-If both are specified, query will be appended to the history.

 **file**: `application/octet-stream` - WAV-encoded voice input
 ### Additional parameters
 **history**: `list[str]` - chat history for generation